Dependencies allow you to track important relations between cards.

 Next to the gate icon which designates dependencies you will find two card numbers, the left showing the number of incoming dependencies (locked-by cards) and the right showing the number of outgoing dependencies (locking card).
-The strip under each of these numbers is colored by the card statuses of the representative cards (e.g. green if already done).
+The strip under each of these numbers is colored by the card workflow states of the representative cards (e.g. green if already done).

 Hovering over the dependencies area will show the dependency inspector which lists more details about the individual cards.
 You can toggle the inspector by clicking on the dependency area on the opened card.
 Toggling the inspector will make it remain open so you can click on any of the dependency cards to open it.

 If a card is locked by dependencies, the mini card will also have a dependency icon.
 Hovering over the icon will also open the inspector, allowing you to see the dependent cards at a glance.